petripaavola/IntuneDeviceDetailsGUI/README.md

-# Intune Device Details GUI
+# Intune Device Details GUI ver.
+2.3
 Go to script [IntuneDeviceDetailsGUI.ps1](./IntuneDeviceDetailsGUI.ps1)

 This Powershell based GUI/report helps Intune admins to see Intune device data in one view